Sachin2001-kumar/NewsFlow-Web/README.md

 NewsFlow Web

-The News API is a simple and user-friendly web application built using HTML, CSS, and JavaScript.
+The NewsFlow Web is a simple and user-friendly web application built using HTML, CSS, and JavaScript.
 It allows users to access the latest news from various sources in a clean and organized interface.
 The project aims to provide a seamless experience for staying informed about current events.

 Features:-
  >   Headline Display: View top headlines from trusted news sources.